coder/code-server/doc/self-hosted/cros-install.md

 ## Using Crostini

-One of the easier ways to run code-server is via Crostini, the Linux apps support feature in CrOS.
+One of the easier ways to run code-server is via [Crostini](https://www.aboutchromebooks.com/tag/project-crostini/), the Linux apps support feature in CrOS.
 Make sure you have enough RAM, HDD space and your CPU has VT-x/ AMD-V support.
 If your chromebook has this, then you are qualified to use Crostini.

 If you are running R69, you might want to enable this on [Chrome Flags](chrome://flags/#enable-experimental-crostini-ui).
 If you run R72, however, this is already enabled for you.

-After checking your prerequisites, follow the steps in the [the install guide](index.md) on installing code-server.
+After checking your prerequisites, follow the steps in the [the self-host install guide](index.md) on installing code-server.
 Once done, make sure code-server works by running it.

 After confirming it runs, head over to `crosh`, the native terminal for your Chromebook.
 Reiterating, you must have developer mode enabled to be able to enter `crosh`.